-I lean on my training and experience as a journalist to to coach writers and organizations on the art and business of content creation.
+I lean on my training and experience as a journalist and self-published author to to coach writers and organizations on the art and business of content creation.

 I show writers how to use newsroom methods to make reliably good content on deadline.
 I provide tools for developing a professional, productive, predictable output.
 I help create accountability systems and remind writers to prioritize their writing.